 Where is Banff?

-The town of Banff is located on the Bow River, just off of Highway 1, and 127km west of Calgary.
+The town of Banff is located on the Bow River, just off Highway 1, and 127km west of Calgary.
 With an elevation of 1,383 metres, it is the highest town in Canada!

 Getting to Banff

 The most direct route would be to leave from Calgary, and we have outlined detailed options in this post on getting from Calgary to Banff.
-However, brief details, including for other originating cities, are also available below.
+However, brief details, including those for other originating cities, are available below.

 By Car